-Observations At the time of the assessment, it was noted that landing floors were fitted with carpet.
+At the time of the assessment, it was noted that landing floors were fitted with carpet.
 It is understood that carpets have been procured in accordance with BS 5287: 1988 specification for assessment and labelling of textile floor coverings and & BS 4790 Fire Test to Textile Floor Coverings.

-When any refurbishment of the building takes place consideration should be given to replace existing flooring for an approved floor covering that complies to EN 13501-1 for floor coverings in common areas.
-The block has a landlords' electrical distribution board at high level on the ground floor of the common area.
-When any refurbishment of the building takes place consideration should be given to enclosing these electrical distribution boards in a fire resistant cabinet.
+When any refurbishment of the building takes place consideration should be given to replace existing flooring for an approved floor covering that has appropriate combustibility rates.

+Both blocks have landlords' electrical distribution boards at high level on the ground floor of the common area.
+When any refurbishment of the building takes place consideration should be given to enclosing these electrical distribution boards in fire resistant cabinets.
-There is wood panelling at high level on the 1st floor landing area.
-This panelling should be replaced with suitably fire resisting materials when the block undergoes refurbishment in the future.

 When any refurbishment of the building takes place consideration should be given to upgrading resident's front doors to certified FD30s door sets.
-A refurbishment program was confirmed by email on 16.06.22.
+A refurbishment program was confirmed by email on 16/06/2022.